Standard Residential Tenancy Terms

 Notices of address for service

-98 (1) At the commencement of the tenancy, the lessor and the tenant must each give an address for service of notices.
+98 (1) At the commencement of the tenancy, the lessor and the tenant must each give—

-(2) If the address changes during the tenancy, the lessor or tenant must advise the other party of the new address for service within 2 weeks of the change.
+(2) If a person’s address for service changes during the tenancy, the person must tell the other party about the new address within 2 weeks of the change.

 99 On vacating the premises, the tenant must advise the lessor of a forwarding address.

-100 If 2 or more people share a tenancy, except where this agreement otherwise provides, they do so as joint tenants.
+100 If 2 or more people share a tenancy, except where this agreement otherwise provides, they do so as co-tenants.